A Documentary About The Ordinary Acts That Become Quietly Terrifying After A Cardiac Event

 Cleared But Not Ready is being developed independently by Kindfame Productions, with the aim of creating a documentary that could eventually be presented to broadcasters and streaming platforms.

 Some people may only want an informal conversation.
 Others may be open to taking part more directly later on.
 There is no pressure, and no expectation.
+The purpose at this stage is to understand the real story more clearly.

 How You Can Get Involved